kusor/triton-kbmapi/docs/index.md

 --------------|-----------------
 serial\_range | An range of serial numbers.
-This range is inclusive. allow         | Set to true if this range is allowed, or false is this range is blacklisted. ca\_dn        | The distinguished name (DN) of the attestation CA for this token.
+This range is inclusive. allow         | Set to true if this range is allowed, or false is this range is blacklisted. ca\_dn        | The distinguished name (DN) of the attestation CA for this pivtoken.
 Used to disambiguate any potential duplicate serial numbers between vendors. comment       | An operator supplied free form comment.